rustyrazorblade/cassandra/doc/source/operating/backups.rst

  -rw-rw-r--.
 2 ec2-user ec2-user   56 Aug 19 00:32 na-1-big-Summary.db
  -rw-rw-r--.
 2 ec2-user ec2-user   92 Aug 19 00:32 na-1-big-TOC.txt

-Add another row of data.
+Add another row of data:

 ::

  cqlsh:cqlkeyspace> INSERT INTO t (id, k, v) VALUES (1, 1, 'val1');

-Again, run the ``nodetool flush`` command.
+Again, run the ``nodetool flush`` command:

 ::

  [ec2-user@ip-10-0-2-238 backups]$  nodetool flush cqlkeyspace t

 A new incremental backup gets created for the new  data added.
 List the files in the ``backups`` directory for table ``t`` and two sets of SSTable files get listed, one for each incremental backup.
-The SSTable files are timestamped, which distinguishes the first incremental backup from the second.
+The SSTable files are timestamped, which distinguishes the first incremental backup from the second:

 ::